cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

   points.

 - Range deletes apply to both point keys and range keys.
-A RANGEDEL can remove part of a range key, just like the new Del we introduced earlier.
-Note that these two delete operations are different since the Del requires that the suffix match.
+A RANGEDEL can remove part of a range key, just like the new RangeUnset we introduced earlier.
+Note that these two delete operations are different since the RangeUnset requires that the suffix match.
 A RANGEDEL on the other hand is trying to remove a set of keys (historically only point keys), which can be point keys or range keys.
 We will discuss this in more detail below after we elaborate on the semantics of the range keys.
 Our current notion of RANGEDEL fails to fully consider the behavior of range keys and will need to be strengthened.

 - There is no Merge operaton.

-- Pebble will assign seqnums to the Set and Del, like it does for the existing internal keys.
+- Pebble will assign seqnums to the RangeSet and RangeUnset, like it does for the existing internal keys.

   - The LSM level invariants are valid across range and point keys (just like they are for RANGEDEL + point keys).
-That is, `Set([k1,k2))#s2` cannot be at a lower level than `Set(k)#s1` where `k \in [k1,k2)` and `s1 < s2`.
+That is, `RangeSet([k1,k2))#s2` cannot be at a lower level than `RangeSet(k)#s1` where `k \in [k1,k2)` and `s1 < s2`.

   - These range keys will be stored in the same sstable as point keys.
 They will be in separate block(s).